 Loneliness is about feeling separate from others.
 It might include a feeling of being abandoned or ignored or a sense of being alone in the world.
-While we are all social distancing during the COVID-19 (Coronavirus) pandemic, feelings of loneliness may come up.
+If you have to self-isolate for a period of time with COVID-19, feelings of loneliness may come up.

 However, there are steps you can take to counter feelings of loneliness.